Film Festival Resources

 Creating your film for the Manaiakalani Film Festival

 Take some time to introduce the Manaiakalani Film Festival as an annual event and identify how best to engage your learners with the theme.

 “A compelling story, to paraphrase Kevin Roberts, engages the audience's emotions whether through humour, pathos, sympathy, joy, adrenaline or whatever.
 The story is essential.”
 Dorothy Burt Blog Post

 Visual Portrait of a Story

 "Within the context of digital storytelling, The Visual Portrait of Story (VPS), was included to support the story planning process, after coming up with the idea but before students storyboard or outline the script.
 Key to the VPS is that it supports the necessity of a good story to include the main character experiencing some kind of transformation (Jason Ohler)

-Planning the shoot - a well planned shoot enables efficient use of time to both film and edit and minimises panning.
+Shooting Schedule - a well planned shoot enables efficient use of time to both film and edit and minimises panning.
 Cut the pan shots!